raiden-network/spec/pathfinding_service.rst

 ==========

 * Wait for a final specification of a channel id and balance proof and link the raiden protocol spec
-* Define data types for all arguments
+* Find a solution for https://github.com/raiden-network/spec/issues/2